Mission and Purpose

-Since its founding in 1990, Celiac Disease Foundation has funded and executed initiatives in three principal areas to bring an end to the suffering caused by celiac disease: medical research, patient and healthcare provider education, and public policy advocacy.
+Since its founding in 1990, Celiac Disease Foundation has funded and executed national initiatives in three principal areas to bring an end to the suffering caused by celiac disease: medical research, patient and healthcare provider education, and public policy advocacy.
+Mission and Purpose

 - Collaborate with physicians, dietitians, mental health professionals, researchers, and industry, as well as retail manufacturers, medical societies, associations, and colleges, to expand research output and to better understand, and ultimately cure, celiac disease.

 - Fund researchers at academic medical research centers nationwide to advance knowledge of the causes, progression, and consequences of celiac disease through partnership with the North American Society for the Study of Celiac Disease (NASSCD).